-Whether you’re sporting a new or used Mazda vehicle around Saint Augustine, you may be wondering about a recommended Mazda maintenance schedule that you can routinely use for years to come.
+Whether you’re sporting a new or used Mazda vehicle around St. Augustine, you may be wondering about a recommended Mazda maintenance schedule that you can routinely use for years to come.
 From a Mazda3 maintenance schedule to a Mazda6 maintenance schedule, there are a few key routines you’ll want to keep in mind.
-Read on to learn more from the Hodges Mazda service center near Orange park.
+Read on to learn more from the Hodges Mazda service center near Orange Park.
 If you prefer to leave vehicle maintenance to the professionals, our trained technicians can help.
 From oil changes to tire rotations to new brake pads and more, our team delivers top-notch vehicle service in Jacksonville.

 Normal Driving Conditions vs. Strenuous Driving Conditions

 If your vehicle is driven under normal driving conditions on Lakeside roads, you can follow the maintenance schedule guides below.
 If you frequently drive long distances or on rough roads, you may need to perform services more frequently.
 Read below and consult your owner’s manual for more details.